When you get the news that you are going to have to make a drastic diet change (and it’s not by choice), it can be devastating!

 Like, I’m not even going to tell you how many bags of Oreos I ate.
 Enough that I may never want to eat another Oreo again.

 I’ve also included some recipes that would work great around the holidays, because that was always the hardest for me.
 I actually prepared my own turkey dinner and took a pre-prepared plate with me to the three different Thanksgiving dinners that I attended one year.

 Just remember that you are eating a healthier diet these days, so a little dairy and soy free indulgence is quite all right.

-If you’re just starting out and don’t really know what you’re doing, check out my MSPI Baby Beginner’s Guide.
+If you’re just starting out and don’t really know what you’re doing, check out my beginner’s guide to MSPI and nursing.